South America 1879: Conquest of the Desert

 The National Assembly of Bolivia approved a tariff of 10 cents per 100 kg on all nitrates the Chilean Nitrate Company and Railroads of Antofagasta exported from the Pacific port of Antofagasta, angering the Chileans, who considered the action a violation of the Boundary Treaty of 1874 (which specified there would be no increase in export duties in the region for 25 years).
 After the company’s refusal to pay the tax when it was instituted in December 1878, the Bolivian government retaliated by rescinding its licenses and ordering its public auction for 14 February 1879.

 4 Oct 1878–18 Oct 1884 Conquest of the Desert▲

 In 1875, Argentine Minister of War Adolfo Alsina began a program of extending communications and settlement into Patagonia while attempting to maintain good relations with the indigenous population there.
-However, Alsina was replaced in 1877 by Julio Argentino Roca, who became President soon after.
+However, Alsina was replaced in 1878 by Julio Argentino Roca, who became President in 1880.
 Roca abandoned Alsina’s policies by instituting large-scale military incursions against the natives, conquering most of Patagonia by late 1884.

 12 Nov 1878 Hayes Award▲

 The 1876 Machaín-Irigoyen Treaty between Paraguay and Argentina did not resolve the two countries’ dispute over the part of the Gran Chaco between the Pilcomayo and Verde rivers.
 With Brazilian support, both countries appealed to US President Rutherford B. Hayes for arbitration.
 Hayes awarded the territory to Paraguay in 1878, but the decision did not influence Bolivia, which also claimed the area but had not participated in the Paraguayan War.

 14 Feb 1879 Occupation of Antofagasta▲